(Updated 12/16/2017 to reflect the final bill. For the previous version click here)

 Making Corporations Pay What They Owe

-Besides restoring fairness to the corporate tax code, requiring companies to pay the statutory corporate tax rate on their offshore earnings would have the added benefit of raising substantially more needed revenue.
-As noted above, requiring companies to pay the full rate that they owe would raise around $752 billion in much-needed revenue, which is several times the yield of the proposed Republican repatriation proposals.
+Requiring companies to pay the full rate that they owe would raise around $752 billion in much-needed revenue, which is several times the yield of the proposed Republican repatriation proposal.
 This additional revenue would be much more useful to the country if it were used to pay for critical public investments, rather than squandered to pay for a tax rate cut that will have the effect of further subsidizing corporations’ already high profits.

 For more details on companies’ offshore tax avoidance, see our report: Offshore Shell Games 2017